ps-209/WebCrawling_Pub/README.md

 Error,Problem
  1. error on searching image - solved
- 2. not working in exe file, problem in MultiThreading - solved
- 3. error on without console in exe - solved
+ 2. error on without console in exe - solved
- 4. When turn off, Resources on the computer are not returned - solved
+ 3. When turn off, Still remain in process - Natural language processing issues